gilbox/react-imation/README.md

 #### `<Timeline />`: the partially applied `tween` function

-The Timeliner class exposes a `tween` method which is the aforementioned `tween` function the first argument already applied.
+The Timeliner class exposes a `tween` method which is the same `tween` function we've discussed, with the first argument already applied.
 The following two expressions are equivalent:

     tween(timeliner.time, {0:0, 60:100});